gholtzap/kingston-invest/README.md

 #### Description: <br>
 Here you can run strategies that I have formulated throughout the years.
 They are named accordingly.  <br>
 Instructions are found inside the strategies folder, read ``usage.md``.

+### Formulas, explained:
+#### Stable:
+Returns: List of 10 stocks to invest X $$$ in <br>
+I wanted a baseline, very stable formula essentially guaranteed to make money.
+I did this by implementing the following steps:
+1. Calculate how volatile a stock is-- how often it fluctuates up/down.
+Store this data somewhere.
+2. Use this data to determine the top 10 most stable long-term stocks, ranked by fluctuation levels
+3. Distribute money accordingly across tickers to maximize profit

 ## Index Maker
 #### Description: <br>